On the first Sunday of October, five people and a red lobster plushie are sitting at the back of a bustling Irish pub in Melbourne.

 Yet the businesses that organise and execute these events have avoided the scrutiny their imports have received.
 There are currently three event organisations that bring alt-right personalities to Australia: Penthouse Events, Axiomatic Events and True Arrow Events.

 The most prolific is Penthouse Events, an offshoot of struggling sex magazine Penthouse, and the brainchild of publisher Damien Costas.
 Looking for new revenue, Penthouse brought Milo Yiannopoulos — far-right speaker known for harassing women online and an apologist for paedophilia — to Australia at the end of last year.
-Penthouse has since organised Nigel Farage, and are currently planning Gavin McInnes, the founder of men’s rights group Proud Boys.
+Penthouse has since organised Nigel Farage, and is currently planning to headline Gavin McInnes, the founder of men’s rights group Proud Boys.

-Axiomatic, founded by conservative commentator Dave Pellowe, is responsible for bringing YouTube far-right celebrities Stefan Molyneux and Lauren Southern in July this year; Southern illegally tried to disrupt refugee boats crossing the Mediterranean in 2016, putting their lives at risk.
+Axiomatic, founded by conservative commentator Dave Pellowe, is responsible for bringing YouTube far-right celebrities Stefan Molyneux and Lauren Southern in July this year; Southern illegally tried to disrupt refugee boats crossing the Mediterranean in 2016, putting lives at risk.

 Founded by Melbourne-based musician Samuel McClelland, True Arrow Events claims to be an events business focused on mental health and “rescuing our culture from chaos”.
-Their first speaker was Jordan Peterson in March this year.
+It’s first speaker was Jordan Peterson in March this year.

 The equation for these businesses goes like this: bring a provocative speaker with a large international following; speaker says or does something controversial — Southern landed at Cairns airport with a t-shirt that read “It’s okay to be white” — leading to media coverage; media coverage enrages and inspires Australians, translating into ticket sales for the likes of Axiomatic and Penthouse.